 Adam is a Senior Fellow of the Higher Education Academy, a Fellow of the Chartered Management institute and a member of the Chartered Association of Business Schools’ Learning, Teaching and Student Experience committee.

 Adam was amongst the first in the country to become a Certified Management and Business Educator (CMBE) and now serves on the CMBE Professional Standards Board.

 Adam was appointed as a Board Director for the National Centre for Entrepreneurship in Education in August 2019.

 2006, University of Wales, Swansea, Wales, MPhil Stochastic Processes

 2002, University of Wales, Swansea, Wales, BSc (Hons) Actuarial Studies

-Director Academic - Liverpool Business School, Liverpool John Moores, 2018 - present
+Director, School of Business and Management, Liverpool John Moores, 2018 - present